Edit Content

 Coconut hot chocolate

-Recipe Gallery Share the Love Recipe 0 Prep Time 0 Cook Time Serves 1 4 – 6 People Difficulty 0 Beginner Ingredients 2 cups plant based milk2 tbsp vegan hot chocolate or white hot chocolateWhipped olé whip or coconut cream to topShredded coconutSyrup to topChopped chocolate to top Method 1.
+Recipe Gallery Share the Love Recipe Prep Time 0 Cook Time 0 4 – 6 People Serves 1 Beginner Difficulty 0 Ingredients 2 cups plant based milk2 tbsp vegan hot chocolate or white hot chocolateWhipped olé whip or coconut cream to topShredded coconutSyrup to topChopped chocolate to top Method 1.
 Heat up the milk, whisk in the hot chocolate and pour in to serving glass.2.
 Top with whipped cream, coconut, chocolate and syurp.
 Photo Gallery Hope you love this cozy and delicious hot chocolate!
-M*
+M* Related Posts

 Vegan Hertzoggies